-The value of the coupling constants $\lambda_i$ is determined from the one-loop quantum corrections, including the effects of the generalized interaction \eqref{eq:a2}.
-Actually, our main goal is to determine the expressions of these effective couplings through a perturbative analysis.
+We mention that the Standard Model contains sources of photon interactions via CP violation at the higher multi-loop level from the weak interactions (from the phase in the CKM matrix), or from the QCD $\theta$-term, and in both cases they are negligibly small \cite{Millo:2008ug,Gorghetto:2021luj}.
+Given the suppression of the standard model contribution, we shall analyze the effects of this CP-odd new coupling, $\lambda_{3}$, in the photon-photon scattering in section \ref{sec7}.

-To achieve this aim, we determine the total amplitude of the four-photon scattering as a function of the three coupling constants $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$: first, we will establish the tensor structure of the total amplitude of the process $\gamma\gamma \to \gamma\gamma$ through the Lagrangian \eqref{eq:b12}; second, we will evaluate the low-energy limit ($p^{2}\ll m^{2}$) of the Feynman amplitudes related with the process $\gamma\gamma \to \gamma\gamma$ by considering the interaction term \eqref{eq:a2}.
+The values of the coupling constants $\lambda_i$ are determined from the one-loop quantum corrections, including the effects of the generalized interaction \eqref{eq:a2}.
+To achieve this goal, we determine the total amplitude of the four-photon scattering as a function of the three coupling constants $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$: first, we will establish the tensor structure of the total amplitude of the process $\gamma\gamma \to \gamma\gamma$ through the Lagrangian \eqref{eq:b12}; second, we will evaluate the low-energy limit ($p^{2}\ll m^{2}$) of the Feynman amplitudes related with the process $\gamma\gamma \to \gamma\gamma$ by considering the interaction term \eqref{eq:a2}.
 At last, we will compare and match the obtained results in both methods, allowing us to fix the values of the coupling constants $\lambda_i$.